Please read my blog's comment policy here.

 Please remember: I’m just an MVP, and I don’t have any magic powers that would guarantee that any of my wishes come true.

 Update: In April 2014, the IE team launched http://status.modern.ie, which provides an overview of IE feature support including a roadmap for new feature implementation.
+You can add suggestions and vote on them using the WebPlatform UserVoice and the Browser Interface UserVoice.

 New Feature Support